swiftlang/swift-evolution/proposals/0402-extension-macros.md

 extension S: Encodable { ... }
 ```

 The extension macro can add conformances to `Codable`, aka `Encodable & Decodable`.
-Because the struct `S` already conforms to `Encodable` in the original source, the `ExtensionMacro.expansion` method will recieve the argument `[TypeSyntax(Encodable)]` for the `conformingTo:` parameter.
+Because the struct `S` already conforms to `Encodable` in the original source, the `ExtensionMacro.expansion` method will receive the argument `[TypeSyntax(Encodable)]` for the `conformingTo:` parameter.
 Using this information, the macro implementation can decide to only add an extension with a conformance to `Decodable`.

 ## Source compatibility

-This propsoal removes the `conformance` macro role from SE-0389, which is accepted and implemented in Swift 5.9.
+This proposal removes the `conformance` macro role from SE-0389, which is accepted and implemented in Swift 5.9.
 If this proposal is accepted after 5.9, the `conformance` macro role will remain in the language as sugar for an `extension` macro that adds only a conformance.

 ## ABI compatibility